18 Key Time Management Secrets for Successful Women

 17. Save Inspirations and Interesting Ideas

-Make it a habit to save/bookmark/write down inspirational and interesting ideas or places.
+Make it a habit to save/bookmark/write down inspirational ideas, thoughts or places.
 Create a list or a folder where you could capture places you'd like to visit, restaurants you fancy dining out in or holidays to consider.
 You will be so grateful for having so many ideas saved and choose from when the time comes.

 18. Optimise Your Household Chores